Robert Durst, millionaire who was focus of HBO documentary 'The Jinx,' found guilty of first-degree murder – KION546

 Filmmakers confronted Durst with another letter he once mailed Berman, with nearly identical handwriting to the “cadaver” note.
 In both, Beverly Hills was misspelled as “BEVERLEY.”

 In a court filing, lawyers for the real estate mogul late last year reversed course and acknowledged Durst penned the anonymous note.
-“This does not change the fact that Bob Durst did not kill Susan Berman,” defense Attorney Dick DeGuerin said at the time.
+“This does not change the fact that Bob Durst did not kill Susan Berman,” DeGuerin said at the time.

+Durst’s second murder trial is one more chapter in an unusual life that reached mass audiences through “The Jinx” miniseries.

+He was arrested in New Orleans the night before the airing of the final episode of the miniseries.
+In its final moments, Durst went into the bathroom, apparently not realizing his mic was still on, and made a series of comments that became infamous.

 This is a developing story and will be updated.